 You will also complete an internship.
 Madonna graduates are sought-after by major law firms, corporations, and courts in the Metro area, and often these careers stem from the required internship.

 If you have already completed a bachelor’s degree and are looking for a post-baccalaureate certificate in legal studies, Madonna University is a great option.
 The paralegal certificate after bachelor’s degree is 30 semester units and takes approximately one year of full time study.
-Whether you want to attend in person or online, check out Madonna’s admission details here.

 Loyola University-Chicago